 - 1. Students shall not be absent if: - a.
 They have been suspended, expelled, or emergency expelled pursuant to chapter 392-400 WAC; - b.
 Are receiving educational services as required by RCW 28A.600.015 and chapter 392-400 WAC; and - c.
-The student is enrolled in qualifying "course of study" activities as defined in WAC 392-121-107. - 2.
+The student is enrolled in qualifying "course of study" activities as defined in WAC 392-121-107.
+Course of study activities do not include sending homework packets home. - 2.
 A full day absence is when a student is absent for fifty percent or more of their scheduled day. - 3.
 A school or district shall not convert or combine tardies into absences that contribute to a truancy petition.